micmejia/bible-dump/NKJV/1 Samuel/1 Sam 9.md

 Now the Lord had told Samuel in his ear the day before Saul came, saying,

 ###### 16
-"Tomorrow about this time I will send you a man from the land of Benjamin, and you shall anoint him [^d]commander over My people Israel, that he may save My people from the hand of the Philistines; for I have looked upon My people, because their cry has come to Me."
+"Tomorrow about this time I will send you a man from the land of Benjamin, and you shall anoint him commander over My people Israel, that he may save My people from the hand of the Philistines; for I have looked upon My people, because their cry has come to Me."

 ###### 17
 So when Samuel saw Saul, the Lord said to him, "There he is, the man of whom I spoke to you.
 This one shall reign over My people."